Starch/test-ivy/README.md

 Reproduces a problem with gradle 2.3 and some ivy dependencies.
+See question on gradle forums here http://forums.gradle.org/gradle/topics/gradle-2-3-ivy-configuration-mapping-makes-dependencies-resolution-to-fail-test

 The problem seems to come from the particular confmapping defined in dependency ivy.xml.